 -

-Easy printing — Performs like PLA on most FDM/FFF printers without enclosure or specialized equipment.
+Easy printing — Behaves like PLA on most FDM/FFF printers without an enclosure or specialized equipment.

 -

-Locally made — Produced in Canada for reliable quality and fast availability.
+Local manufacturing — Produced in Canada for reliable quality and quick availability.

-Parts printed in HTPLA can be annealed to unlock their full potential.
+HTPLA printed parts can be annealed to unlock their full potential.
 Annealing increases crystallinity, enhancing heat resistance and dimensional stability.
 Follow these steps:

-- Place the printed part on a flat surface (or in water for even heating).
+- Place the printed part on a flat surface (or in water for uniform heating).

 - Cool gradually to room temperature before handling.